 I still remember the day I resigned from corporate life – I sent an email to hundreds of people I knew in the organisation to let them know that I was leaving to start my own business.
 Within 24 hours I received replies from most of those people.
 Around half were really positive, expressing their excitement and support and congratulating me.
 Meanwhile, the other half replied with negativity and “rained on my parade”.
 By the end of the day, my head was spinning and I was wondering whether I had done the right thing.
 I started to doubt and question my decision to resign.

 This was a real test of my commitment to my decision.
-I could have caved in to the negativity and given up on my dream and missed out on making a huge difference to thousands of people over the past fourteen years.
+I could have caved in to the negativity and given up on my dream and missed out on making a huge difference to thousands of people over the past 19 years.
 Instead, I believed in myself enough to refocus on my business vision and persist.
 At that point, I decided to never again surround myself with negative people, only fans.
 Look at the people that you surround yourself with, are they supporters of your dreams or not?